layilin/SP23-33852/_texts/full-text.md

 - On yonder peak, whence giddy fancy looks,
 - Affrighted, on the labouring main below.
 - Heavens! what stupendous, what unnumbered trees, [630]
-- "Stage above stage, in various verdure drest,"
+- "Stage above stage, in various verdure drest,"[^f121n1]
 - Unprofitable shag its airy cliffs!
 - Heavens! what new shrubs, what herbs with useless bloom,
 - Adorn its channel'd sides; and, in its caves
 - What sulphurs, ores, what earths and stones abound!
 [635]
 - There let philosphy conduct thy steps,
-- "For naught is useless made:"[^f121n1] With candid search,
+- "For naught is useless made:"[^f121n2] With candid search,
 - Examine all the properties of things;
 - Immense discoveries soon will crown your toil,
 - Your time will soon repay.
 Ah, when will cares, [640]